 Ah, fall.
 The crisp cool weather.
 Getting ready for spooky season.
 The turning leaves.
 The frosty mornings and sunny afternoons.
 The fun of getting my sweaters out of storage.
-The joy slipping my feet into my Uggs for the first time.
+The joy of slipping my feet into my cute fall booties.

 That all sounds nice.
 Just one small problem: I live on the center of the sun (AKA San Antonio, Texas) so fall for us happens sometime in early February.
 Okay, I jest, but just a little.

 Summer is over.
-Forget the fact that it’s still a trillion degrees here and that I’m still dealing with mega boob sweat and having to paint my toes regularly because I’m still in flip flops for at least another six weeks.
-I know it is fall because the 70 aisles of autumn leaves and sparkly, glittery pumpkins at Target tells me so.
-Costco already has Christmas stuff out.
-I think it’s too early but as with 2020, 2021 is just plain WEIRD so I guess I can excuse all seasonally inappropriate decorating.
+Forget the fact that it’s still a trillion degrees here and that I'm still dealing with mega boob sweat and having to paint my toes regularly because I'm still in flip-flops for at least another six weeks.
+I know it is fall because the 70 aisles of autumn leaves and sparkly, glittery pumpkins at Target tell me so.
+Costco already has Christmas stuff out which just seems so, so wrong.

 But you know what I love most about fall?
 Watching the pumpkin spice haters getting RILED UP.
 You know what I mean.
-Someone in your life possesses a deep, dark hatred for all things pumpkin spice they are laying in wait for someone to mention it.
+Someone in your life possesses a deep, dark hatred for all things pumpkin spice they are lying in wait for someone to mention it.
 Then they pounce.